 These two line items will represent the largest chunk of your "hidden" costs.
 They are mandatory state government levies required to legally transfer the property title into your name.

-In Maharashtra, stamp duty generally hovers around 5% of the property value, plus a 1% Metro Cess, and occasionally a local body tax depending on the exact municipal zone.
+In Maharashtra, stamp duty hovers around 5% of the property value, plus a 1% Metro Cess, and municipal taxes.
 For properties in the KDMC region, expect to pay around 6% to 7% of your agreement value.

 The GST Implication: Under-Construction vs. Ready

-If a developer has received the Occupancy Certificate (OC) from the KDMC before you buy the flat, you pay 0% GST.
-Ready-to-move-in homes are exempt from this tax.
+If a developer has received the Occupancy Certificate (OC) from the municipal corporation before you buy the flat, you pay 0% GST.
+Ready-to-move-in homes are completely exempt from this tax.

-If you are investing in an under-construction project to take advantage of lower base prices, the GST slabs are as follows:
+If you are investing in an under-construction project to take advantage of lower base prices and flexible payment plans, the GST slabs are as follows:

-• Affordable Housing (1% GST): Properties with a carpet area up to 90 sq. meters in non-metropolitan cities (or 60 sq. meters in metros) and priced below ₹45 Lakhs.
+- Affordable Housing (1% GST): Properties with a carpet area up to 90 sq. meters in non-metropolitan cities (like Kalyan) and priced below ₹45 Lakhs.

-• Non-Affordable Housing (5% GST): Premium projects, luxury segments, and homes priced above ₹45 Lakhs.
+- Non-Affordable Housing (5% GST): Premium projects, luxury segments, and all homes priced above ₹45 Lakhs.

 Unsure which route is better for your wallet?
-We have broken down the financial pros and cons in our guide to Under-Construction vs. Ready Homes for 2025.
+We have broken down the financial pros and cons in our complete guide to Under-Construction vs. Ready Homes for 2026.

 Legal, Loan, and Society Charges